olivierbJAVA/OC-DA_JAVA-P8-TourGuide_Distributed_PreferencesApplication/TourGuide/README.md

 ### Endpoints

-The following EndPoints are exposed by the GPS Service :
+The following EndPoint is exposed by the Preferences Service :

 - GET  <http://localhost:8083/getPrice> : provide a list of proposed trip deals for a user depending on its travel preferences and rewards points
 >Request Parameters : *apiKey* = name of the API, *attractionId* = id, *adults* = number of adults, *children* = number of children, *nightsStay* = trip duration, *rewardsPoints* = number of rewards points